Committing to a better life is committing to a mission.

 Your mission statement can take any form, it all depends on what works for you.
 It can be a short paragraph, a story, a set of bullet points.
 The thing your mission statement needs to accomplish is to give you clarity on what you are going to do now to reach your vision.
 Where your vision was motivational and fed your dreams, your mission needs to be practical.
-Your day to day tasks should come directly from your mission.
+Your day-to-day tasks should come directly from your mission.

-Statements for one person may work great where the same statement for another person will be too vague.
+Statements for one person may work great whereas the same statement for another person will be too vague.
 One person may say that their mission for the year is to work hard.
 From them, they know what it means to work hard and what they have to do.
 For another person, they may not know what it means or what it takes to work hard.
 For them, they would need a more specific statement.

 Fulfilling your mission is going to take work, at times it is going to be hard.
 Having the inspiration to keep up the hard work is necessary.
-This could be working with your significant other to support you, find an accountability partner to help, or deciding on some reward that you are going to treat yourself to.
+This could be working with your significant other to support you, finding an accountability partner to help, or deciding on some reward that you are going to treat yourself to.

 Moving closer to your vision is also inspirational.
-By keeping track of your experiences on your journey will show your progress towards your vision.
+Keeping track of your experiences on your journey will show your progress towards your vision.
 It will show the wins and the hard times you have worked through.
 When you are looking for inspiration, you can read through your list of experiences like the story of your life.